Did you go back to work after having a baby?

 On one side, put down all the things that make you want to return.
 Does work provide you a sense of self?
 Is it fulfilling a passion or calling you feel you have?
 Is it providing your family extra income that allows you to do things you otherwise wouldn’t be able to do?

-Every woman’s list will look different, but I so agree with Lauren here: Seeing all the pros and cons of returning to work right there in front of your face can help to really clarify where you stand.
+Every woman’s list will look different, but I so agree with Lauren here: Seeing all the pros and cons of returning to work after having a baby right there in front of your face can help to really clarify where you stand.

 And We Dig into So Much More